 The Canon R7 camera has 7-stops of image stabilization.
-This sophisticated technology-the acronym is IBIS-enables you to take sharp, hand-held photos without blur at very slow shutter speeds when your subject is dimly lit.
+This sophisticated technology, nicknamed IBIS, enables you to take sharp, hand-held photos without blur at very slow shutter speeds when your subject is dimly lit.
 The IBIS on the R7 will work with EF and RF lenses.

 Look at the comparison of the two photos of my computer screen below.
 Both were hand held for one full second.
 Although it's not razor sharp, the photo taken with image stabilization is usable.
 That's incredible technology!

 The R7 gave me a usable shot using the IBIS where I otherwise would have gotten an unusable photo.
 This is a big reason why I recommend the Canon R7 over the cheaper R10.
 That, plus the remarkable results I got when I tested the R7 high ISO performance make the R7 worth the money.